List of Have I Got News for You episodes

 Have I Got News for You (HIGNFY) is a British television panel show produced by Hat Trick Productions for the BBC.
 Episodes were originally aired on BBC Two between 28 September 1990 to 2 June 2000, before being aired on BBC One since 20 October 2000.
-As of 7 November 2025, the programme has aired 625 episodes across 70 series, plus two exclusive-to-video editions, three Comic Relief crossovers with fellow BBC panel shows and a 60-minute live webcast version, also for Comic Relief.
+At the end of series 71 on 5 June 2026, the programme had aired 640 episodes, plus two exclusive-to-video editions, three Comic Relief crossovers with fellow BBC panel shows and a 60-minute live webcast version, also for Comic Relief.
 The list also includes the compilation episodes produced for the programme – those made between 1995 and 2001, and from 2010 onwards.

 All episodes include details on the guest panellists who featured on each team – captained by Ian Hislop and Paul Merton (unless otherwise noted) – the scores achieved, and, since the third episode of Series 24 after the dismissal of its former host Angus Deayton, the guest host that presented the programme.